-- Shorter: 6 miles: Take RED to where BLUE starts, then turnaround and retrace your steps.
+- Longer: 6 miles: Keep on RED to where BLUE starts, then turnaround and retrace your steps.

 Our two cents: We recommend skipping the ORANGE trail even though it’s an obvious choice to make a loop and not have to retrace your route.
 It passes through a very nice area of pine trees but the trail has been created for biking and is very twisty, almost looping onto itself in places.
-Fun for bikers, but we found it tedious to hike.
+We found it tedious to hike.
 Keep a heads up for bikers, there can be a lot.
 We’ve been here in frigid temps and seen quite a few – even encountered one in deep snow on fat tires.

 Parking: N40 27.375 W74 30.843

 There are 3 parking areas.
 This hike starts from the large parking lot on Rt.
 27 South, on the right side, a few streets down from Rt 608/Cozzens Lane, there is a brown trail sign.

 There is also a parking area on Jacques Ln, and the main park office on Canal Rd (check the trail map).

 Restrooms: Porta-john in the parking lot.
 The Jacques Ln lot had nothing.

 Hike Directions: This hike is an out-and-back on RED.